What Are Stocks And Shares?

 - Receiving an income from your stocks in the form of dividends, as explained above some companies may not offer dividends but the biggest companies in the world often do because the profit is too much to simply invest it back into the business, therefore this money gets paid to shareholders in the form of dividends.

 - To hope for a growth in the company and the value of your shares and later sell them for a profit.

-- A combination of the above which is known as a balanced stock.
+- A combination of the above known as a balanced stock.

 Is it Risky to buy stocks and shares?

 Investing in stocks offer you a choice, you have different levels of stocks that can be either less risky or more risky depending on what you choose.
-For example AIM listed stocks (formerly the Alternative Investment Market) are smaller, less-viable companies which float shares with a more flexible regulatory system than is applicable to the main market.
+For example, AIM-listed stocks (formerly the Alternative Investment Market) are smaller, less-viable companies which float shares with a more flexible regulatory system that is applicable to the main market.
 These tend to be seen as riskier stocks but if you manage to get it right and you could see the profits soar for example if you invested in ASOS plc when listed back in 2002 you would have seen a 29000% increase!